 My Quiet Time Philosophy

 First, I will just explain what quiet time means to us.
-Full disclosure: this time looks a little different now that we are on our OIT allergy desensitization journey but I can explain more about that later – if you follow me on Instagram you generally know what I mean by this.
-But essentially quiet time for us before that was a time when the girls were required to be calm and separated.
+Essentially, quiet time for us is a time when the girls were required to be calm and separated.
 Lola in her room and Johanna in ours.
 They could play quietly but they were not allowed to leave their areas.
 Sometimes an occasional nap would occur but most the time they just had some individual play time.
 You can do quiet time together if you please as well!
 This time is meant to let them rest a bit but also allow you as the stay at home parent (or if it is the weekend for working parents) have some time to yourself because this is important too!

 You can see our general full scope daily schedule here (which includes what the twins’ day looks like as well and how they fit into it all.